-Figure B.2.4 Presentable Component Associations in a Service which Contains Video.
+Figure B.2.4 Presentable Component Associations in a Service that contains Video.

 A Presentable Component can be a Presentable Video Component, Presentable Audio Component or Presentable CC Component.

 Each Presentable Video Component has zero or more associated Presentable Audio Components, and each Presentable Audio Component has zero or more associated Presentable CC Components (where “associated” in this case means that they are suitable for presentation together).